 During my undergraduate, I wrote my thesis at Royal Holloway, called Gamut: Sifting through Images to Detect Android Malware.

 My interests lie within the offensive (low-level) computer security.
-I like to explore unorthodox methods in order to give a better understanding to what we're dealing with and to assess the quality of current state-of-the-art methods.
-Particular interests lie within software analysis, vulnerability exploitation, malware detection and malware obfuscation.
+I like to explore unorthodox methods that are allowed to fail.
+I also see that computers are capable of doing things we humans cannot achieve without them.
+Hence, I believe we should use this strength to our advantage, whether it's human assisted or completely autonomous.
+In order to do this, we do need a better understanding of the attack space and vectors and current state-of-the-art methods.
+(Other) particular interests lie within software analysis, vulnerability exploitation, malware detection and malware obfuscation.

 I like to think out-of-the-box (or "out-of-the-heap", if you will), trying to find new ways or methods people haven't thought of before.
 That is probably why I always enjoyed CTF-like challenges from e.g. HackThisSite.
 I now made one myself too, it is found at Think.OutOfTheHeap.com.